LukeB42/Emissary/README.md

 (3,204) > help

-If you're concerned about creating an NSA profile of yourself then my advice is to subscribe to everything and review articles privately.

 Check the included hello.py in the package scripts/ directory for hints about post-store scripts.

+If the prospect of creating an NSA profile of your reading habits is something that rightfully bothers you then my advice is to subscribe to many things and then use Emissary to read the things that really interest you.

 </pre>